factorysh/density/README.md

 `PUT /api/schedule/:schedule`

-`POST /api/schedule` owner is implicit, or explicit is admin creates the schedule.
+`POST /api/schedule` owner is implicit, or explicit if admin creates the schedule.

 License
 -------